 - Sur La Table Covered Cake Stand: This cake stand is beautiful and made of handblown glass.
 But the handblown glass top was warped and uneven, making it difficult to place a cake on top to decorate or serve.

-- Bee Willow Cake Stand in Green: This cake stand had uneven glazing under the cake stand and looked a little cheap compared to the Black Organic Rim Mason Cake Stand we tested and picked.
+- Bee Willow Cake Stand in Green: This cake stand had uneven glazing underneath and looked a little cheap compared to the other cake stands we tested and picked.

 What to Look for in a Cake Stand

 Since cake stands are elevated plates to place cakes on, they are more prone to be toppled.
-When choosing a cake stand, pick one that is heavy or has a bottom heavy or wide base, for maximum stability.
-If you do choose a cake stand with a more narrow base, make sure it is one that you are comfortable holding, while you place the cake on it or while you serving the cake.
+When choosing a cake stand, pick one that is heavy or has a bottom-heavy or wide base for maximum stability.
+If you do choose a cake stand with a more narrow base, make sure it is one that you are comfortable holding while you place the cake on it or while you serve the cake.

-A flat cake stand top shows off the cake and dessert better, as the rim isn’t in the way of the viewing the cake.
-But this means the cake or dessert has a better chance of sliding off the cake stand, and crumbs and glaze can drip off of the cake stand.
+A flat cake stand top shows off the cake and dessert better, as the rim won't get in the way while viewing the cake.
+This also means the cake or dessert has a better chance of sliding off the cake stand, and crumbs and glaze can drip off of the cake stand.
 It also means a cake dome is more likely to slide around and potentially fall off the cake stand.
 However, without the rim, decorating the cake and serving it is easier.

 Look for a cake stand that fits your lifestyle.
 If you have a large family or pets, a more durable cake stand that can hold up to bumping into or being used by children might be the best option.
 More delicate cake stands might also require larger storage space.
 Finally, some cake stands require special care in cleaning, while other cake stands are dishwasher safe.